 Webhook Listener [AWS] Mambu Process Orchestrator (MPO) process.
 The

-Webhook Listener [AWS] process accepts webhook event notifications from ClearBank, and informs ClearBank of the webhook listener URL.
+Webhook Listener [AWS] process enables listening for and receiving webhook event notifications from ClearBank, and informing ClearBank of the webhook listener URL.

-Webhook Listener [AWS] are stored in a state diagram:
+Webhook Listener [AWS] process are stored in the

-Webhook Lenders Receiver SD.
+Webhook Lenders Receiver SD state diagram.
 The key used for storing the webhooks is a composite key which contains:

-In case there is a duplicate webhook sent from ClearBank, the step with storing the webhook in the state diagram will fail and the process will end with the
+If there is a duplicate webhook sent from ClearBank, storing the webhook in the state diagram will fail and the process will end with the error handling.

 The standard HTTP

-authorization header holds a security token used by ClearBank to authenticate and approve all valid API requests.
-ClearBank validates each web request with a public key which must match that of the Certificate Signing Request and if provided, the Digital Signature.
-This public key is contained within the security token and securely stored in AWS Secrets Manager.
+authorization header contains a security token and is used by ClearBank to authenticate and approve valid API requests.
+The public key is held securely in the security token in AWS Secret Manager and is used for identification when authenticating a request.
+ClearBank validates each web request with the public key in the Certificate Signing Request and if provided, the Digital Signature.

-- a message has been signed by a holder of the private key,
+- That a message has been signed by the holder of the private key.